YGOhappy123/HCMC-Metro-Server/README.md

     If you are a collaborator on this project, please contact the project owner to obtain the values for the environment variables.

+4. Apply the migrations to create the necessary database tables.
+Use the following command in the terminal:

+    ```bash
+    npm run migrations
+    ```

+    This command will apply the existing migrations to the specified database, ensuring that the required tables are created.

+    **Note:** You have to have the database created on your MySQL server before making any connections or migrations with sequelize.

 ## Development

 To start the development server, use: